presstab/chai/readme.md

         -
     Storage organization and file system limits
         -
-4. Data Modeling Design Challenge (5 points) Currently, each conversation is stored as a single document with an embedded array of messages:
+4. Data Modeling Design Challenge
+Currently, each conversation is stored as a single document with an embedded array of messages:
 {
   "_id": "user_123_work",